This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra

 - You can also get the WordLock Combination Portable Cable Lock if you know you’ll forget a sequence immediately and would prefer a few letters.
 Both are reliable locks that are lightweight and simple to use.

-A lack of lock slot isn't a necessary problem, especially when the FOLAI Cable Lock Kit allows you to essentially attach your own.
+- A lack of lock slot isn’t a necessary problem, especially when the FOLAI Combination Lock with Adhesive Security Plate allows you to essentially attach your own.
 The adapter adheres to the body of your laptop and allows you to fit a Kensington style lock onto the computer at any time.

 A laptop lock is a great solution for these situations because it deters any grab-and-run burglaries, and keeps your computer secure if you have to leave the area for a short time (for example, a lunch or restroom run).